 A Bill to make provision about labelling requirements for certain groceries products where the manufacturer has reduced the size of the product; and for connected purposes.

-The bill is currently at the second reading in the House of Commons.
-If it progresses, it would move to committee stage for detailed scrutiny and potential amendments.
+The bill has completed its first reading and is currently at its second reading in the House of Commons.

 Generated 21 February 2026